 - Information, news and views on investing for good

 What’s our aim?

 We aim to empower investors and make investment a force for good.
-Over the next five years we aim to switch $6 billion of investment funds away from pollution, exploitation and inequality towards a low emissions, sustainable and inclusive economy.
+Over the next five years we aim to switch over a billion dollars of investment funds away from pollution, exploitation and inequality towards a low emissions, sustainable and inclusive economy.
 We want money to serve society, not the other way around.